How To Write A Compelling Cover Letter – And Why You Need One

 Succinctly explaining how you can fill their laundry list of skills.
 For example, the accountant you’re looking for isn’t easy to find.
 You’re looking for someone with a strong audit background, who is comfortable with financial planning, and can be a strong contributor during tax season.
 I can offer you all of that and more.

-Avoid clichés like “excellent communication skills” and “team players.”
+Avoid clichés like “excellent communication skills” and “team player.”
 Don’t make negative comments about your current situation.
 Even if your boss is the devil that’s not something you want to talk about with a potential employer.

 Step #3 Get Them to Want You